 What if I can’t afford to come to therapy due to no insurance, no job, or a large deductible?

-At OCI, no one will be denied access to services due to the inability to pay.
+At Oasis, no one will be denied access to services due to the inability to pay.
 We have discounts available based on family size and income.
-We accept private pay, Medicare, Medicaid and most insurance plans.
+We accept private pay, Medicare, Medicaid, and most insurance plans.
 We can also subsidize therapy fees through United Way funding, Farm Crisis Vouchers, Christian Workers EAP, OCI’s ‘Friends of Oasis’ fund and foundation grants.

 How soon can I get in for an appointment?